stuskeer/session-tracker/README.md

 - `duration` (String) - Session duration in HH:MM format
 - `max_jump` (Number) - Maximum jump height in meters (0-100, 1 decimal place)

-The registration process automatically generates a UUID for `user_id` and initializes all fields.
+The registration process automatically generates a UUID for `user_id`, assigns the default `'user'` role, and initializes all fields.
 Sessions are linked to users via this UUID, so changing your email address doesn't affect your session history.

 **Important:** If you have an existing users table with email as the primary key, you'll need to recreate it:
 ```sh